 simply serve to underline those concerns and make it all the more likely that hon.
 Members will reject the withdrawal agreement tomorrow?

 The concern that Members overwhelmingly raised was the issue of whether or not the backstop could continue indefinitely.
-The European Union, within the withdrawal agreement in a number of ways, makes clear that the backstop can only be a temporary arrangement.
+The European Union, within the withdrawal agreement in a number of ways, makes it clear that the backstop can only be a temporary arrangement.
 It has given further assurance in Council conclusions, which, as I say, have legal force in international law.
-That has been confirmed here in the UK.
-So it has gone further than it did within the withdrawal agreement.
+That has been confirmed here in the UK, so it has gone further than it did within the withdrawal agreement.
 I have said to the House on many occasions that there is no deal with the European Union that does not involve a withdrawal agreement and there is no deal that does not involve having a backstop, as a commitment to the people of Northern Ireland that there will be no hard border between Northern Ireland and Ireland.

 The Prime Minister called on everyone this morning to